-This year’s Glastonbury was the 49th such outing since Michael Eavis first dreamed the festival into life back in 1970.
+Last year’s Glastonbury was the 49th such outing since Michael Eavis first dreamed the festival into life back in 1970.

 Since then it has evolved and expanded into the huge undertaking that it is today – the Glastonbury of 2017 covers over 900 acres, generates £38 million pounds in revenue and features over 2,200 performances.
 2017 was also my 10th Glastonbury.

 My first was back in the heady days of 1990, at the height of Madchester and with dance music exploding into the mainstream.
 Back then there was no Other Stage, no Silver Heyes or Dance Village.
 The World Music stage (now West Holts) was a tiny affair surrounded by trees.
 In fact, the number of stages with bands playing was just three.
 Yes, three!
 And perhaps more surprisingly, it didn’t sell out.
 When we got to the gate on the Friday we paid £32, were given a wristband and we were in.